 The Plan received a favorable determination letter from the Internal Revenue Service (IRS) dated June 16, 2005, stating that the Plan, with amendments made through December 31, 2003, meets the requirements of Section 401(a) of the Internal Revenue Code and is, therefore, exempt from Federal income taxes under IRS Section 501(a).
-The Plan has since been amended and the restated Plan document was submitted to the IRS in January, 2011, for an updated favorable determination letter, which request is still pending.
+The Plan has since been amended and the restated Plan document was submitted to the IRS in January, 2011 and a favorable determination letter was received from the IRS dated May 14, 2012.
 The Plan received a private letter ruling from the IRS in 1997 that it was a church plan under Section 414(e) of the Internal Revenue Code.